nirix-old/blogaze/README.md

 Obviously you want to change the `user`, `pass`, `server` and `dbname` to the actual values.

+### Running this thing ###

-Now all that's left is to pretty much start it up with your favorite server, I recommend Thin.
+Now all that's left is to pretty much start it up with your favorite server, I recommend [Thin](http://code.macournoyer.com/thin/).

+Once you have Thin installed, run `thin -R config.ru start`, if you want to run this on a domain you will need to setup a proxy from your web server, I recommend [NGiNX](http://nginx.org).

 Why
 ------